 different, some tuning parameters differ between Windows and Unix.
 For example,

 thread_pool_size variable does not exist on Windows, and

 When to use threadpool

 Threadpools are most efficient in situations where queries are relatively short and the load is CPU bound (OLTP workloads).
-If workload is not CPU bound, you might still want to limit the number of threads to at save memory for the database memory buffers.
+If the workload is not CPU bound, you might still want to limit the number of threads to save memory for the database memory buffers.

 When threadpool is less efficient

 There are special cases where threadpool is likely to be less efficient.

 - very bursty workload (long periods of inactivity mixed with short periods of high activity by many users), and also you cannot tolerate delays coming from thread creation throttling.
 Even in this situation, performance can be improved by tweaking the way threads are retired, e.g. thread_pool_idle_timeout on Unix, or thread_pool_min_threads on Windows.